-Awhile back, the magazine GOOD LIVING IN SOUTHERN ILLINOIS (I've written a couple of articles for these publishers- LOVE 'em!) printed a fabulous soup recipe from one of the local fine restaurants here, Fratelli's Italian Ristorante.
+Many years ago, the magazine, GOOD LIVING IN SOUTHERN ILLINOIS, printed a fabulous soup recipe from one of the local fine restaurants here in southern Illinois, Fratelli's Italian Ristorante.
 It is a creation of Chef Jayson Miller.

-My cousin Angie was so kind as to make it for me one day for lunch.
+My cousin Angie was so kind as to make it for me one day for lunch and it was delicious!

-It tasted as good as it does in the restaurant, the only difference was, she said she pureed it too much, so it was a smoother texture as opposed to the restaurant version which a bit thicker and chunkier.
+It tasted as good as it does in the restaurant, the only difference she noted was she thought she had pureed it too much, so it was a smoother texture as opposed to the restaurant version which a bit thicker and chunkier.

 This recipe is also versatile in that oysters can be added for a nice rendition of "Rockefeller Soup".